yodle/smidje/README.md

 [smidje "0.1.108"]

-You can find more detail about Smidje syntax on our [wiki](https://github.com/munk/smidje/wiki/Tutorial).
+You can find more detail about Smidje syntax on our [wiki](https://github.com/yodlet/smidje/wiki/Tutorial).

 ## Contributors

-@BrianEdwards85
+- @BrianEdwards85

-@wrenndering
+- @wrenndering

-@dustinvogt
+- @dustinvogt

-@Luckvery
+- @Luckvery

-@CryptoRAT
+- @CryptoRAT

-@djljr
+- @djljr

-@ragnorak1000
+- @ragnorak1000

-@munk
+- @munk

 ## License

-Copyright © 2016 SmidjeCo (A Hackdown Company)
+Copyright © 2016 Yodle

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.